heratyian/software-development-lessons/lessons/css.md

 }
 ```

-## Selectors

-We then apply the rules to our HTML elements using the class="" attribute:
+- We then apply the rules to our HTML elements using the class="" attribute:

 ```html